p6spy/p6spy/docs/configandusage.md

 You can also supply your own log message formatter to customize the format.
 Simply create a class which implements the `com.p6spy.engine.spy.appender.MessageFormattingStrategy` interface and place it on the classpath.

+### customLogMessageFormat

+The custom log message format to use when 'logMessageFormat' is set to `com.p6spy.engine.spy.appender.CustomLineFormat`

+The message is build out of the format string, with the all the Java special characters supported (`\n`, `\t` etc) and the following placeholders being resolved to the appropriate values:

+* `%(connectionId)`           the id of the connection
+* `%(currentTime)`                    the current time expressing in milliseconds
+* `%(executionTime)`          the time in milliseconds that the operation took to complete
+* `%(category)`               the category of the operation
+* `%(effectiveSql)`           the SQL statement as submitted to the driver
+* `%(effectiveSqlSingleLine)` the SQL statement as submitted to the driver, with all new lines removed
+* `%(sql)`                    the SQL statement with all bind variables replaced with actual values
+* `%(sqlSingleLine)`          the SQL statement with all bind variables replaced with actual values, with all new lines removed

 ### filter, include, exclude